fuzzylogicxx/fuzzylogic/posts/buttons-versus-links-differences-and-tips.md

 A link…

-* _goes somewhere_
+* _goes somewhere_ (i.e. navigates to another place)
 * normally links to another document (i.e. page) on the current website or on another website
 * can alternatively link to a different section of the same page
+* historically and by default appears underlined
-* offers specific right-click options to mouse users (open in new tab, copy linked URL and more)
+* offers specific right-click options to mouse users (open in new tab, copy URL, etc)
+* uses the “pointing hand” mouse pointer
+* can be activated by pressing the return key
 * is announced by screen readers as “Link”
+* is available to screen reader users within an overall _Links_ list

 A button…

-* _does something_
+* _does something_ (i.e. performs an action e.g. "Save" or "Show")
-* can be used to submit forms as a replacement for `<input type=submit />` and is the more modern and superior approach since it is easier to style, allows nested HTML and supports CSS pseudo-elements.
+* can be used to submit forms as a replacement for `<input type=submit />` and is a better approach since it is easier to style, allows nested HTML and supports CSS pseudo-elements
-* can also—with assistance from JavaScript—be used for any type of functionality that happens in-place rather than leading a user somewhere else, for example revealing hidden content or performing a calculation
+* when assisted by JavaScript can be used for any type of functionality that happens in-place rather than leading the user elsewhere, such as revealing hidden content or performing a calculation
+* historically and by default appears in a pill or rounded rectangle
+* uses the normal mouse pointer arrow
+* can be activated by pressing return _or space._
 * is announced by screen readers as “Button” (no need to explicitly apply the [ARIA button role](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Roles/button_role))

-Tip
+* unlike a link is not available to screen reader users within a dedicated list

+## Our responsibilities

+It’s our job as designers and developers to use the purpose-built element for each situation, to present it in a way that respects conventions so that users know what it is, and to then meet their expectations of it.

+## Tips

+* Visually distinguish button-styled call-to-action links from regular buttons, perhaps with a more pill-like appearance and a right-pointing arrow
+* Avoid a proliferation of call-to-action links by linking _content itself_ (for example a news teaser’s headline).
+Not only does this reduce “link or button?” confusion but it also saves space, and provides more accessible link text.
+* Consider having separate Design System components for Button and [ButtonLink](https://seek-oss.github.io/braid-design-system/components/ButtonLink/) to reinforce important differences. _Note to self: we don’t do this at work but maybe we should!_
 * For triggering JavaScript-powered interactions I’ll typically use a `button`.
 However in disclosure patterns where the trigger and target element are far apart in the DOM [it can make sense to use a link as the trigger](https://fuzzylogic.me/posts/2021-01-24-adactio-journalaccessible-interactions/).
-* For buttons which are reliant on JavaScript, it’s best to use them within a strategy of progressive enhancement and render them with JavaScript.
-That way, if JavaScript fails or is unsupported, the user won’t be presented with a broken button.
+* For buttons which are reliant on JavaScript, it’s best to use them within a strategy of progressive enhancement and not render them on the server but rather with client-side JavaScript.
+That way, if the client-side JavaScript is unsupported or fails, the user won’t be presented with a broken button.

-References
+## References

 * [Buttons vs. Links](https://yatil.net/blog/buttons-vs-links), by Eric Eggert
 * [https://www.buttoncheatsheet.com/](https://www.buttoncheatsheet.com/)